 Treatment for Most Common Neurodegenerative Diseases?

 You can trust the neurodegenerative disease treatment center in Springfield, LA, at Springfield Wellness Center.
 We offer a range of treatments for a long list of conditions, including addiction, PTSD, and neurodegenerative diseases.
-Our safe and natural treatments draw clients from all over the world, seeking programs that have set the industry standard.
+Our safe and natural treatments draw patients from all over the world, seeking programs that have set the industry standard.
 Some of the programs and services we offer include:

 - Individualized treatment